 - Co-develop curricula with external partners (community, industry) and offer credit or proficiency-based non-credit opportunities that are accessible to both UBC students and external learners (may be delivered separately).

-- The project aligns with the ALT-2040 Fund Priority Focus Areas and advances the transformative learning strategies identified in UBC Okanagan strategic plans and commitments (e.g., Outlook 2040, UBC Okanagan’s Declaration of Truth and Reconciliation Commitments, recent statements/commitments related to antiracism).
+- The project aligns with the ALT-2040 Fund Priority Focus Areas and advances transformative learning strategies of UBC’s Strategic Plan and UBC Okanagan academic priorities and plans (e.g., Outlook 2040, UBC Okanagan’s Declaration of Truth and Reconciliation Commitments and UBC’s commitments to anti-racism initiatives).

 - The project uses innovative (new, novel or significantly improved) educational strategies, pedagogical approaches, techniques or tools that have a strong potential to produce a demonstrable gain in student outcomes and/or the student experience.